 Scenic September Rafting in Colorado

 We would be remiss if we didn’t mention the incredible rafting opportunities here in Colorado in September.
 River conditions are perfect on many of our favorite stretches of river.
 There are a number of fun and incredibly scenic river trips to experience in September around Vail and Beaver Creek.

 And finally, this is one of the best times of year to experience fly fishing in Colorado.
 In September, big brown trout begin moving in advance of their fall spawn.
 And rainbow and cutthroat trout take advantage of grasshoppers and big hatches of late summer insects as they prepare for the lean winter.

 If you find yourself in Vail or Beaver Creek this September, consider yourself one of the lucky ones!
 Not only is it one of the most beautiful months of the year in Colorado.
 But it’s also usually a little bit quieter after the peak summer season.
 Take advantage of it, and find some adventure!

 While rafting trips need no explanation and horseback riding is always a popular mountain activity, we often receive questions about our side-by-side ATV tours.
 What makes these trips so special?
 Why explore the Vail area in a side-by-side?

 It’s a valid question.
-While many of our Vail and Beaver Creek vacationers can lay claim to at least one previous horseback ride or rafting adventure, we get a lot of first-timers on our ATV trips.
+While many regular Vail and Beaver Creek vacationers can lay claim to at least one previous horseback ride or rafting trip, we get a lot of first-timers on our ATV trips.
 But after their first time, we can almost guarantee – it won’t be the last!

 Finally, the Sage experience is special because we run new, top of the line machines.
 Our Maverick’s offer outstanding handling and performance that makes the entire experience that much more fun!